How to Get Rich With Dividends

 In Get Rich with Dividends, Marc explains why – and shows you exactly how to identify the most promising income stocks.
 He also demonstrates that even during market declines, dividend-paying stocks hold up better than non-dividend-paying stocks, often fighting the broad trend and rising in value.
 The reason is obvious.
 These tend to be mature, profitable companies with stable outlooks, plenty of cash and long-term staying power.*

-Bear in mind, U.S. companies are sitting on a record amount of cash right now, more than $2 trillion.
+Bear in mind, U.S. companies are sitting on a record amount of cash right now, almost $2 trillion.
 Most corporations are not hiring and they’re not boosting spending.
 So a lot of this cash is rightfully going back to shareholders.
 The Dow currently yields more than bonds.
 And dividend growth among U.S. companies has averaged 10% per year over the last two years, more than double the long-term dividend growth rate.

 Marc makes a strong case that dividend stocks today represent an historic opportunity.
 Not only are U.S. companies flush with cash, but payouts are less than one third of profits, a historic low.